-Our partnership with Safpar Rafting in Livingstone, Zambia was carefully chosen.
-They are a renowned and respected local luxury outfitter with deep roots in the community and a high emphasis on safety who have been operating these trips for over 30 years and facilitate the experiences of 10,000+ people a year on the Zambezi River and throughout its surrounding areas.
+Our partnerships in Livingstone, Zambia have been carefully chosen.
+We work with renowned and respected local outfitters with deep roots in the community and a high emphasis on safety who have been operating these trips for over 30 years and facilitate the experiences of 10,000+ people a year on the Zambezi River and throughout its surrounding areas.

 Zimbabwe, Zambia and Botswana are all stable and secure African nations with large, well developed and regulated tourist industries.
 Victoria Falls, the Batoka Gorge, Zambezi River and Chobe National Park are all world renowned tourist destinations that attract millions of visitors every year.
 Victoria Falls is arguably one of the most famous of the Seven Natural Wonders of the World as well as UNESCO World Heritage Sites.